atolab/cdds/docs/GettingStartedGuide/helloworld.rst

 in :code:`idlc-jar-with-dependencies.jar`

-The compilation from IDL into c source code is as simple as calling dds_idlc with an IDL file.
+The compilation from IDL into c source code is as simple as starting that java application with an IDL file.
 In the case of the Hello World example, that IDL file is HelloWorldData.idl.
 ::

     java -classpath "<install_dir>/share/VortexDDS/idlc/idlc-jar-with-dependencies.jar" com.prismtech.vortex.compilers.Idlc HelloWorldData.idl